thanpolas/ready.js/README.md

 ss.ready('jobDone').addListener(z);
 ```

 Awesome, we now have a *ready watch* with *checks* and listeners attached.
 Now, somewhere deep in our code, we do the async operations.
-When they are finished we want to inform our *ready watch* about it so it can check if everything is finished and trigger our listeners.
-Here is how we do it:
+When they are finished we want to inform our *ready watch* about it so it can check if everything is finished and trigger the listeners.

 ```javascript
 // let's check db write one first...